-By mid-1996, the Joint Venture Committee had made several significant decisions about forming a new and clearly different theological school in Kentucky.
+By mid-1996, the Joint Venture Committee had made several significant decisions about forming a new theological school in Kentucky.
 Through prayer and conversation, the Committee agreed to prepare women and men for ministry in the church and the world; to value historical Baptist principles while participating in the larger Christian community; and to stress a formational approach emphasizing spiritual growth and the practical dimensions of ministry.
 Another early important decision was that the school would be free-standing and not under the governance of an existing seminary or college.

-The seminary founders saw this new venture in theological education within a broad understanding of the providence of God.
-Yet a major challenge remained - the choice of a name that would reflect the various rationales for forming the school.
+A major challenge remained - the choice of a name that would reflect the various rationales for forming the school.
 The Committee reached consensus on "Baptist Seminary of Kentucky."